Computational Complexity versus Statistical Performance on Sparse Recovery Problems: Numerical Results

 \subsection{Acknowledgements}

-AA is at CNRS, at the D\'epartement d'Informatique at \'Ecole Normale Sup\'erieure, 2~rue Simone Iff, 75012 Paris, France.
+VR and AA are at the D\'epartement d'Informatique at \'Ecole Normale Sup\'erieure, 2~rue Simone Iff, 75012 Paris, France.
 INRIA, Sierra project-team, PSL Research University.
-The authors would like to acknowledge support from a starting grant from the European Research Council (ERC project SIPA), an AMX fellowship, as well as support from the chaire {\em \'Economie des nouvelles donn\'ees}, the {\em data science} joint research initiative with the {\em fonds AXA pour la recherche}.
+The authors would like to acknowledge support from a starting grant from the European Research Council (ERC project SIPA), an AMX fellowship, an NSF grant DMS-1719558, support from the {\em fonds AXA pour la recherche} and a Google focused award.